dist-sys/mqttloader/doc/usage_en.md

 ntp = <NTP-SERVER>
 ```

-Subsequently, you can run another MQTTLoader on a host B with the following configuration:
+Subsequently, you can run another MQTTLoader on a host B with the following configuration in *mqttloader.conf*:

 ```
 broker = <IP>